MuSuareZ/Fillit/README.md

 # Debug

+If you are having some issues and would like to see what's happening and you are brave enough to modify some code lines, I recommend you to open *solve.c* with your favorite text editor (VIM please :D ).

 ***If you have a MacOS/Linux, follow step 1.a and then step 2.
 If you have a Windows system, follow step 1.b, step 1.a and then step 2.***

 ***Step 1.a***
-If you are having some issues and would like to see what's happening and you are brave enough to modify some code lines, I recommend you to open solve.c with your favorite text editor (VIM please :D ), find the function:
+Find the function:
 > int   solve(t_data *tetris, t_map *mappi)

 There you will find 4 special lines commented out by //